A Monochrome Kitchen: How to Liven it Up

 However, if you think that an injection of colour is not enough to brighten up a plain monochrome kitchen design, why not incorporate textures by throwing in a hint of bold patterns or a mixture of different textures to liven up the space.

 For example, rich wood panelings can provide a real sense of elegance, so try installing them on your flooring.

 Just remember to keep your walls plain and minimal to keep things well-balanced.

-On the other hand, if you think a black and white scheme is too harsh for your taste, there are several ways to soften the look.
-Consider painting cupboards in a matt or velvety charcoal shade, rather than a high-shine jet black, and choose a beautiful Carrara marble or a stunning quartz for your worktop or backsplash packed with ‘natural’ veining, rather than a stark glossy white.
+On the other hand, if you think a black and white monochrome kitchen scheme is too harsh for your taste, there are several ways to soften the look.
+Consider painting cupboards in a matt or velvety charcoal shade, rather than a high-shine jet black.
+Alternatively, choose a beautiful Carrara marble or a stunning quartz for your worktop or backsplash packed with ‘natural’ veining, rather than a stark glossy white.

 To finish off, swap flashy silver taps and light fittings for warm metals, such as copper.

-In the next feature we will present you some ideas of how to incorporate copper into your kitchen, the new must-have metal accent of the moment.
+In the next feature we will present you some ideas of how to incorporate copper into your kitchen.
+Copper is the new must-have metal accent of the moment.
+Especially for monochrome kitchens.